ontario-input

 </script>

-is the object emitted along with the inputOnInput
+If the letter i is typed into input-1, the value of event.detail is the object emitted along with the inputOnInput event.

 { id: "5d5d9012-3773-41c5-910b-851956b3fad7", value: "i", inputType: "insertText" }

-See the Events table to learn more about the available custom events from the component and what the type of CustomEvent.detail
+See the Events table to learn more about the available custom events from the component and what the type of CustomEvent.detail will be.

-Native input
+Native input and change events

 The component uses a ShadowDOM to maintain encapsulation, however, this changes how the events flow from the inside of the component to the outside in the DOM.

-event, deliver data from inside of the component and flow up the event stack as expected.
+Events, such as the native input event, deliver data from inside of the component and flow up the event stack as expected.

-event, this event hits the ShadowDOM boundary and stops propagating.
+This isn't the case for the native change event, this event hits the ShadowDOM boundary and stops propagating.
 The implication of this is that it can't be listened for outside the component.
 To attempt to overcome this, a synthetic change event is generated and emitted.
-The original change
+The original change event is available via the detail property on the emitted event.

 When using libraries that listen for events, this process may not work with them and a workaround might be required depending on the framework or library in use.